ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 # Webhooks

-Webhooks are used for three reasons:
+Webhooks are used for four reasons:

 1. Confirmation that a merchant has been enrolled.
 2. Confirmation that a batch has been completed.
+3. Providing information on a batch that has an error.
-3. Whenever one or more American Express cards previously submitted via batch have been updated.
+4. Whenever one or more American Express cards previously submitted via batch have been updated.

 ## Set Up Webhooks

-`POST /webhooks`
+`POST /v2/webhooks`

 This endpoint is used to set up the webhooks that are called when various events occur on the platform.